Keyboardly-App/keyboardly-dev/doc/Glossary.md

 ## Keyboard Action Dependency
-Keyboard Dependency is interface way to communicate with the main keyboard, it just used inside the keyboard.
+Keyboard Dependency is an interface way to communicate with the main keyboard, it is just used inside the keyboard.
 See full source [KeyboardActionDependency](/libraries/actionview/src/main/java/app/keyboardly/lib/KeyboardActionDependency.kt)

-This is detail of the function member:
+This is a detail of the function member:
 <table>
     <tr>
         <td>Name</td>